-This course will suit students who wish to study the Performing Arts and have an interest in Dance, Drama and Musical Theatre.
-Within this BTEC it is possible to specialise in either our Acting course or our Musical Theatre course (combined of Dance, Drama and Music units).
-The chosen pathway will prepare students for careers in the Performing Arts industry providing a broad educational base for further training, further education or for employment within the performing arts sector.
-The course is taught through hands on experience of the Performing Arts.
+This course will suit students who wish to study the Performing Arts and have an interest in Dance, Drama and Singing.
+This chosen pathway will prepare students for careers in the Performing Arts industry providing a broad educational base for further training, further education or for employment within the Performing Arts sector.
+Due to the flexibility of the Musical Theatre pathway, students can be encouraged to excel in any, or all of the disciplines mentioned above.
+The course is taught through hands on experience of the Performing Arts and includes exciting workshops with various industry professionals.